These Fried Peach Pies were made with a buttery pie crust with a

 - While the filling is cooling, using a cereal bowl (see video) or similar, cut the dough into 6 circles.

-- Add 2-3 tablespoons of the mixture into the middle of the circle.
+- Add 2-3 tablespoons of the peach filling into the middle of the circle.
 Fold over and crimp the edges of the crust with a fork.

 - Make an egg wash by beating one egg with a fork.
 Then brush the egg wash along the edges of the pie crusts to create extra seal.